ellysh/video-game-bots/GLOSSARY.md

 ## WinAPI

-test

-## Windows API

-Windows API is Microsoft's core set of Application Programming Interfaces (APIs) available in the Microsoft Windows operating systems. <a href="https://en.wikipedia.org/wiki/Windows_API">Read more</a>
+Windows API (WinAPI) is Microsoft's core set of Application Programming Interfaces (APIs) available in the Microsoft Windows operating systems. <a href="https://en.wikipedia.org/wiki/Windows_API">Read more</a>

 ## DIB

-test
+Device Independent  Bitmap (DIB) is a format that allows to move bitmaps from one device to another.
+<a href="https://msdn.microsoft.com/en-us/library/windows/desktop/dd183562%28v=vs.85%29.aspx">Read more</a>